Best Scope for 223 – My Top 5 Optics in 2023

 My 5 Best Scopes for .223

-Here’s a quick rundown of each of my 5 top picks, this again is for those who are in a hurry.
+Here’s a quick rundown of each of my 5 top picks, for those who are in a hurry.
 I’ve put a lot of work into this guide, so I’d really hope you read the rest as I’m going to share with you a lot of valuable information.

-1. Bushnell AR Optics 1-4X24mm – My top pick.
+1. Bushnell AR Optics 1-4X24mm – Best Overall.
 Great optics and durable construction make this an ideal scope.

 2. Bushnell 3-9×40 Riflescope with DZ 223 Reticle – An incredibly durable optic that will withstand heavy recoil.